Guide on How to Find a Niche in Software Development Company in 2023

 In Vertical specialisation, you will more often communicate with a business person that needs to solve a business problem rather than technological.
 Technology is a tool rather than a goal :)

-Top software houses do not look for niche markets ...or, they do?
+Top software agencies do not look for niche markets ...or, they do?

-The beauty and a course of running a software house is that you do not need to care that much about new projects at the early stage.
+The beauty and a course of running a software development company is that you do not need to care that much about new business and projects at the early stage.
 When you do your job well, then clients refer you to others through word of mouth.
 Why should you think about marketing or getting specialised?

 After some time your company grows up, you hire new people, your fixed costs become substantial, so you need to have predictive and repetitive revenue.
 That is when the need for market communication and marketing comes in.